ArtofBugs/Nonograms/README.md

 ***************

-If you wanted to test the other two solvers or other puzzles in my repository, use the same sh command listed above, but replace "heart.non" with the path of the puzzle file and remove the `-a` option.
+If you wanted to test other puzzles in my repository, use the same sh command listed above, but replace "heart.non" with the path of the puzzle file.
+If you don't want the brute force solver to attempt to solve, remove the `-a` option.
 Currently, the available solvers are brute force, backtracking, and row-column switching backtracking (called "RCBacktracking").
-To run backtracking and RCBacktracking together only, leave out the `-a`.

 ***************